shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Discount Calculator:** Applies a discount to a price using a function with a default 10% discount that can be overridden.
 -  **Username Generator V2:** Builds a username from parts of a first and last name with a default numeric suffix that can be customized.
 -  **Tax Calculator:** Calculates tax on income either by asking the user for a custom tax rate or auto-assigning one based on income brackets.
+-  **Vowel and Consonant Counter:** Counts the number of vowels and consonants in a word entered by the user.